ucb-bar/hammer/doc/Hammer-Basics/Hammer-Setup.md

 #### From a Generic Python Project

-Other repos, such as Chipyard, are not poetry projects, but still depend on hammer.
+Other repos, such as Chipyard, are not poetry projects, but still depend on Hammer.
-To use hammer as a source dependency:
+To use Hammer as a source dependency:

 1. Remove the PyPI hammer-vlsi dependency from the project (e.g. by editing a conda env.yml file and rerunning dependency resolution)
-1. Clone hammer somewhere on your disk
+1. Clone Hammer somewhere on your disk
 1. Activate the virtualenv of the project (e.g. Chipyard)
-1. Run `pip install -e .` from the root of hammer *within the project's virtualenv*
+1. Run `pip install -e .` from the root of Hammer *within the project's virtualenv*

 ## Developer Setup

-1. Clone hammer with `git`
+1. Clone Hammer with `git`

 ```shell
 git clone git@github.com:ucb-bar/hammer